Lightroom Photo And Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Lightroom Photo And Video Editor workflows is unexpected shutdowns due to:
+An easily frequent mistake in Lightroom Photo And Video Editor workflows is losing hours of work due to:

 • Software Crashes: Minimize risk by configuring restore points.